JohnScolaro/personal-website/posts/project-hail-mary-review.md

 My recommendation: just move those diagrams to the **end** of chapters 1 and 8 respectively, so we can see the schematics _after_ having the "Ah-ha" moment.

-## How the F does Taophage "hide" in Xenonite?
+## How the F does Taomoeba "hide" in Xenonite?

 I felt like there were two main intensity peaks in this story:

 1. Almost breaking the spaceship, and having to jettison fuel, and then having that fuel get eaten by Taomoeba.
 2. Taomoeba escaping and getting back into the fuel whilst on the return journey.

 The latter here doesn't make any sense.
-If xenonite can hold a vacuum (which it can, e.g: Rocky's ship + the Taophage enclosures), then hydrogen atoms can't get through it.
+If xenonite can hold a vacuum (which it can, e.g: Rocky's ship + the Taomoeba enclosures), then hydrogen atoms can't get through it.
 If hydrogen atoms can't get through it, then a single cell organism most certainly can't get through it.

 I know Andy gives a hand-wavy explanation in the book, (throwing tennis balls into a forest, etc) but it doesn't really make sense.
 I'd love it if there was a more plausible explanation for this.